MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/message-analyzer-tutorial.md

   ---

   **More Information**
-  **To learn more** about the configuration required for Message Analyzer to parse  WPP-generated events, see [Loading WPP-Generated Events]  (loading-wpp-generated-events.md).
+  **To learn more** about the configuration required for Message Analyzer to parse  WPP-generated events, see [Loading WPP-Generated Events](loading-wpp-generated-events.md).

   ---